How do I look up an accident report in Florida?

 According to state law, car accident reports are public record 60 days after the date of a crash .
 Prior to that time, only certain people or entities with a statutorily acceptable reason for obtaining the report can access this information in Florida .

-How do I get a copy of a police report in Florida?
+How do I get a Highway Patrol accident report in Florida?

 How do I find court records in Florida?